 You can think of WebRTC as a set of protocols that allows realizing real-time communication for creating video chatting apps and peer-to-peer video streaming applications.
 Let’s consider the main advantages of WebRTC as a core technology of p2p streaming software.

 First of all, there’s no need for users to download and install any third-party proprietary software.
 WebRTC is a browser’s feature, so if a browser supports this technology, user’s device is completely ready to run a WebRTC based app.
 It’s barely possible to find a modern browser that does not support WebRTC.
 Even the Apple company was unable to ignore the rising popularity of this technology and has announced the WebRTC support for its Safari browser starting with version 11.
 Mobile users will be pleased with the low requirements to the bandwidth.
 Moreover, WebRTC allows eliminating connections to a server and cloud which has a positive effect on performance with a lower connection speed.
-Using WebRTC you guaranteedly get less latency without losing any video and audio quality.
+Using WebRTC you guaranteed to get less latency without losing any video and audio quality.
 Since WebRTC eliminates the requirements of plugins like Flash, it allows developing communication tools using native HTML5 elements.

-Even if creating a broadcasting service is not the part of your plan, WebRTC still deserves your attention.
+Even if creating a broadcasting service is not part of your plan, WebRTC still deserves your attention.
 This technology can significantly increase the attractiveness of any social media by providing an additional way of interpersonal communication.
 For example, less than a year after the Periscope integration into the Twitter app, the company announced that 100 million broadcasts had been started using the live streaming feature.

 The number of devices that support the WebRTC technology is about to exceed 6 billion by 2019 according to current dynamics.
 We’ll see this technology not only on mobile devices but also on Wi-Fi cameras, for example.
 End-to-end encryption and peer-to-peer nature can prevent signal interception by male factor or server.
 A customer can access and control a video device via the web browser.
 Royalty-free video codecs like VP8 allows reducing costs on development.
 Such benefits did not go unnoticed by developers.
 For example, you can take a look at home security solutions built on WebRTC like NodeLink and Camio.
 Prospects for the entertainment business look promising, as well.
 Imagine the broadcasting platform that allows you to watch a concert of your favorite band switching between the available cameras.
 Fascinating indeed!

 The concept of shared viewing found its embodiment in the Google Hangouts app back in 2012.
 Developers released a feature that allows users in a video chat to watch YouTube videos together and view each other’s reaction.
 This feature has become pretty popular since then.
 Technologies such as WebRTC allows developers to focus on user experience rather than on media streaming itself since the API takes care of the media engine.
-Such companies as Rabbit and Airtime have relied on streaming media from services like YouTube, Spotify, Netflix, Amazon and created a shared view platforms that work across all modern browsers.
+Such companies as Rabbit and Airtime have relied on streaming media from services like YouTube, Spotify, Netflix, Amazon, and created shared view platforms that work across all modern browsers.

 Let’s consider some examples of how you can implement WebRTC live streaming functionality.